Spooky, Unexplained, Paranormal Phenomena in Arkansas

 October 1994, NBC's Unsolved Mysteries television show traveled

-to the Gurdon area to film a re-creation of the 1931 murder.
+to the Gurdon area for an investigation and to film a re-creation of the 1931 murder.
 The program

 aired on December 16, 1994, documenting the spooky, unexplained phenomenon of the Gurdon Light and describing the legend behind it.